aws-solutions-library-samples/guidance-for-media2cloud-on-aws/deployment/tutorials/2-using-media2cloud-restful-api.md

 }

 ```
-where `uuid` is the unique Id of the content now being ingested to the Media2Cloud.
+where `uuid` is the unique Id of the content now being ingested to the Guidance for Media2Cloud on AWS.

 __